TransitScreen/CityMotion-Plugin/README.md

-# CityMotion Webview Documentation and Code Examples
+# CityMotion Plugin Documentation and Code Examples

-This documentation and code is intended to help partner mobile apps integrate CityMotion Webview.
+This documentation and code is intended to help partner mobile apps integrate CityMotion Plugin.

 An API key and partner agreement are required - please email sales@transitscreen.com.